 Formerly known as Leninobod, it’s Soviet history that is most prominent, though, with a humongous Lenin now tucked away in a park, and a number of well-designed Modernist and neo-classical buildings that remain in a good state.

 More pleasant than Dushanbe, Khujand is still not a place to linger.
 The real excitement in Tajikistan is out in the countryside.
-If you are not heading to Uzbekistan or Kyrgyzstan: the Fann mountains and the Yaghnob valley are the obvious highlights, but the Zarafshan valley has some great homestay opportunities and minor sights as well.
+If you are not leaving for Uzbekistan or Kyrgyzstan: the Fann mountains and the Yaghnob valley are the obvious highlights, but the Zarafshan valley has some great homestay opportunities and sights as well.

 Khujand was the furthest point in Central Asia Alexander would take his fight against the Scythians, and after beating them decisively in 329 BCE, he founded the city as Alexandria Eschate, Alexandria the Furthest.